Introduction

 Flexibility

 As discussed previously, Chicago Booth offers either a Weekend MBA or an Evening MBA, allowing you to structure your academics around your work schedule more efficiently.
-You can also decide to take some classes in the full time program if your schedule allows it, and Weekend MBA students can take a course on Friday evening if that works best for them.
-Furthermore, if you miss a class, you can easily make it up by attending a different section of the course during that week.
-Flexibility is a distinct feature of the Chicago Booth Part Time MBA that can be valuable to those with hectic schedules.
+You can also decide to take some classes in the full-time program if your schedule allows it, and Weekend MBA students can take a course on Friday evening if that works best for them.

 Study Abroad Opportunities

-Continuing to support students with busy careers, Chicago Booth offers short-term study abroad opportunities to part time MBA students.
+Continuing to support students with busy careers, Chicago Booth offers short-term study abroad opportunities to part-time MBA students.
 These programs last two to three weeks to accommodate those who cannot take an entire term away from their full-time careers.

 Social Events

-There are many events on the weekends in which part time students can participate, including student-group conferences and post-exam socials.
+There are many events on the weekends in which part-time students can participate, including student-group conferences and post-exam socials.

 Commuting